Table of Contents

 Annual Performance Review

 The responsible administrator is to complete an annual performance review of the probationary (H) employee.
 This review is to assess for the year the candidate's overall accomplishments and professional growth related to the established criteria for continuous appointment in the position held.
-Upon completion of the review, form UM 26 Appraisal of Probationary Academic Professionals is to be completed and signed as required.
+Upon completion of the review, form UM 26 Appraisal of Probationary Academic Professionals (PDF) is to be completed and signed as required.
 The form is then retained by the department.

 Job description and performance expectations must be consistent with unit criteria for promotion to continuous status.
 It is expected that these criteria be kept up to date and are appropriate to discuss in the context of the employee's annual review.